11ason/Spotify-Now-Playing/README.md

 ### Update
-You can now use this project on my site free of charge by clicking this [link](https://11ason.space/nowplaying/)
+You can now use this project on my site free of charge by clicking this [link](https://11ason.space/nowplaying/) (assuming you are reading this after spotify has accepted my extension request)

 ### Prerequisites